tolitius/mxterm/README.md

 `96.24%` is a much better validation accuracy.

-and since this is an accepted accuracy for `resnet-18` to explore and play with, we can save the model:
+Since this is an accepted accuracy for "ResNet 18" to explore and play with, we can save the model so later we can just fire up REPL, load it and train it some more or use it for predictions:

 ```clojure
 => (nn/save-model model "model/groot-18")

 INFO  org.apache.mxnet.module.Module: Saved checkpoint to model/shroot-18-0000.params
 INFO  org.apache.mxnet.module.Module: Saved optimizer state to model/shroot-18-0000.states
 #object[org.apache.mxnet.module.Module 0x599149e8 "org.apache.mxnet.module.Module@599149e8"]
 ```

-## Predicting things
+# Predicting things

-The usual goal of creating and training the model is to use it afterwards to predict things.

-Let's load it from where we left off and see if it can recognize humans:
+Let's load the model we trained and see how well it recognizes humans on pictures it was _not_ trained on: from a validation dataset:

 ```clojure
 => (def m (nn/load-model "model/groot-18"))